 and request to join—an administrator will approve you.

-Hosted by the Franklin County Genealogical and Historical Society
+Franklin County Genealogical and Historical Society

 The Franklin County Genealogical and Historical Society will search for a copy of an obituary/death notice in local newspapers for a cost of $5.00 per obituary.

 Early obituaries, usually before 1933, require a researcher to search the entire paper looking for the announcement.
 This usually requires at least 1 hour of research.
 Normal society research fees apply: $15 for FCGHS members and $25 for non-members.

 ) requests with the understanding obituaries will not be sent until payment is received.

 Please remit payment, (check or money order), the name and death date of deceased to: FCGHS, 3378 Park Street Suite D, Grove City, OH 43123.